 Additive manufacturing is continuing its foray into sports equipment manufacturers’ practices, not only in the field of footwear.
 An English brand called HEXR has been able to take advantage of the design flexibility of 3D printing, to manufacture tailor-made and more efficient bicycle helmets.
+Safety is the most important in BMX racing, so don’t forget to equip yourself with proper BMX race helmets before hitting the track.

 In collaboration with Professor Mark Miodownik, a leading materials specialist at University College London (UCL), the young startup has introduced honeycomb structures in its equipment in order to better absorb shocks and keep the most weight. low possible.